publicprep/datamart/README.md

 # datamart
-SQL reporting views for amazon redshift at public prep.  definitely getting a cuter name soon.
+import scripts and SQL reporting views for amazon redshift at public prep.  definitely getting a cuter name soon.